FrancesCoronel/dotfiles/README.md

 **[Xcode](https://developer.apple.com/xcode/)** &amp; **[Command Line Tools](https://developer.apple.com/downloads)**

-> `sudo` is necessary for Homebrew to be installed and for some others.
-To get started run these commands:
+The `sudo` command is necessary for Homebrew to be installed and for some others.

+### To get started run these commands:

 ```bash
 # download latest from Github